CCPA vs GDPR – introduction

 If your business hasn’t already become compliant with the CCPA, now is the time to make sure you do.

-Become CCPA compliant free for 30 days with Cookiebot CMP – or forever if you have a small website
+Become CCPA compliant free for 14 days – or forever if you have a small website

 The General Data Protection Regulation is an EU law that came into effect in May 2018 and is uniformly binding in all 27 member states.